Approximation and exact penalization in simple bilevel variational problems: Bilevel variational problem

 which is still convex and lies below $\psi^M$ at any point.
 Notice it may also take negative values at points $x\notin B$.
 We further relax \eqref{OPMYe} by replacing $\psi^M$ with $\psi^M_B$ , that is we consider the constrained problem:

 Notice that the explicit constraint in the above problem amounts to finite number of inequalities when $B$ is finite.
-On top of that, inexactness provides regularity in the form of the extended Mangasarian-Fromowitz constraint qualification (eMFCQ), which asks for \eqref{MFCQ} to hold even beyond the feasible set.
+Moreover, we can find the optimal solution to the original problem by considering a sequence of sets that approaches a dense subset of $C$.
+Given a sequence $\{B_k\}_k$ of subsets of $C$ that is non decreasing with respect to the inclusion, we define